 While sometimes these women are individuals forging ahead, other times they instill their values into their company.
 One woman who does just that is Kate O’Riordan, the founder of ethical clothing brand, Theo+George.

 This clothing company revolves around the importance of sustainability in everyday life.
-Championing ethically sourced fabrics, a fair good supply chain, and clothes with longevity; Kate and her team work hard to make everyday, effortless clothing.
+Championing ethically sourced fabrics, a fair supply chain, and clothes with longevity; Kate and her team work hard to make everyday, effortless clothing.

 How Theo + George Cares for Employees